eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 Issue link: https://github.ibm.com/dev-ex/iterative-dev/issues/459
 18.10: Still an issue
 -->
-## Microprofile project gets updated twice upon file change
+## MicroProfile project gets updated twice upon file change
-If you modify files in Microprofile projects, sometimes the project gets double updates.
+If you modify files in MicroProfile projects, sometimes the project gets double updates.
 You might see the application status changed from **Running** to **Stopped** twice.
 If you notice this status change, the default polling rate, which is 500 ms, is too short for the application monitor.

 **Workaround:** Increase the polling rate in the `server.xml` file to 1000 ms or longer.
 ```